Skip to content

 We will need a folder for storing ION configuration files.
 For convenience, we'll also create an environment variable for that folder.

-Create the ION_CONFIG environment variable
+Create the ION_CONFIG environment variables

 Our convention is to use the folder ~/.ion for ION configuration files.
 If you want to use a different folder, just change the path in the following command: